 Table of Contents

-There are different types of fat found in the body.
+There are different types of fat in the body.
 Visceral fat is located deep in the belly under the muscle.
-Subcutaneous fat is the layer of fat just under the skin.
+Subcutaneous fat is found just under the skin.
 Lipids are fats or fat-like substances in the blood, such as cholesterol and triglycerides.

-Lipodystrophy means abnormal fat changes.
+Lipodystrophy means abnormalities in the way the body uses or stores fat.
 It is used to describe a number of potentially unhealthy changes including:

 - Body shape changes

-- Lipohypertrophy: Fat gain in the breasts or back of the neck (buffalo hump); visceral fat gain in the belly; round lumps that appear under the skin (lipomas)
+- Lipohypertrophy: Fat gain in the breasts, back of the neck (buffalo hump), front of the neck (turkey neck), or hips; visceral fat gain in the belly; round lumps that appear under the skin (lipomas)